 About Our School

-At Bernards Heath we share our days with children who are just starting to find their place in the world.
-We provide a safe, secure environment where we encourage all our children to develop the skills they need for a happy, healthy and successful life.
+At Bernards Heath Infant and Nursery School we share our days with children who are just starting to find their place in the world.
+Our school is a happy, safe learning environment that actively promotes curiosity, challenge and creativity.

 The History of Bernards Heath Infant School